 Library Search is a single search interface enabling you to simultaneously search the library's collections and more, including the library catalogue, millions of scholarly eresources such as journal articles, the College archives, and King's repository (and the repositories of over 50 other universities).
 It provides credible, relevance ranked results from King’s Library Services online and print collections in a single search.
 There is also a video Introducing Library Search and a Library Search FAQ web page

 Try using Library Search when you might otherwise search the Library catalogue.
 Library Search is particularly useful if you are new to a topic, you are unsure what you are looking or if you need to widen your search.

 Click here for help and guidance regarding using Library Catalogues.

 When you access eresources off campus, you will always have to log in using one of the methods listed here.
-If you are using the global desktop to access eresources, you will normally still need to log into the resource as well.
+If you are using the remote app to access eresources, you will normally still need to log into the resource as well.
 If you do not log in you will not gain access to the full range of content available to you.